In a comment to last week's post on what (worries you) and why, Dan Naden writes:

 Procrastination

-While that may work here and there, it gets old quickly because you then start feeling bad for not having done what you committed to.
+While this may work here and there, it gets old quickly because we do feel bad for not having done what we committed to do.
+I worked with a CEO who used to say that paper is like blood, we need to keep it flowing.

 Doing good vs. great work